Welcome to the new era where cloud-caching goes mainstream (over server-caching).

 4. Tons of features.

 Really comes with everything.
 Caching.
 Pre-caching.
 Minification, merging, critical CSS.
 CDN.
 Lazy load.
 Image compression.
 JS defer.
+And also you can granularly choose which post types get optimized or not.
 It really does have nearly every single website speed optimization feature and function you could ever ask for.
 And all conveniently loaded into one service.
 How handy, right?!

 5. Automated optimization service.